-In Mathematics we will be working on:
+We will be working on:

-- Comparing and ordering numbers from 0-100. - Using place value in a two-digit number to solve problems. - Partitioning any two-digit number into different combinations of tens and ones, explaining their thinking verbally, in pictures or using apparatus. - Adding and subtracting any 2 two-digit numbers using an efficient strategy, explaining methods verbally, in pictures or using apparatus (e.g. 48 + 35; 72 17). - Recalling all number bonds to and within 10 and use these to reason with and calculate bonds to and within 20. - Counting forwards and backwards in steps of 2, 3 and 5 from 0 and in 10s from any number. - Recalling multiplication and division facts for 2, 5 and 10 and use them to solve simple problems, demonstrating an understanding of commutativity as necessary. - Naming and describing properties of 2-D and 3-D shapes, including number of sides, vertices, edges, faces and lines of symmetry. - Adding amounts of money and working out change. - Numbers to 100 reciting, reading, writing. - Counting on/back in ones, twos and tens to 100. - Recognising the place value of each digit in a 2 digit number. - Appropriate standard units to measure length/ height (m/cm) in any direction; mass (kg/g); to the nearest appropriate unit, using rulers and scales. - The terms clockwise and anti-clockwise. - Counting and representing numbers to 20 and beyond.
-(Y1 and 2) - Counting on and back to 100.
-(Y1 and 2) - Forming numbers correctly.
-(Y1) - Partitioning numbers into Tens and Ones.
-(Y1 and 2) - Addition and subtraction using numbers to 20 and beyond.
-(Y1 and 2)
+- Comparing and ordering numbers from 0-100. - Using place value in a two-digit number to solve problems. - Partitioning any two-digit number into different combinations of tens and ones, explaining their thinking verbally, in pictures or using apparatus. - Adding and subtracting any 2 two-digit numbers using an efficient strategy, explaining methods verbally, in pictures or using apparatus (e.g. 48 + 35; 72 - 17). - Recalling all number bonds to and within 10 and use these to reason with and calculate bonds to and within 20.

-- Consolidating understanding of 2-digit numbers, representing these in different ways.
-(Y1 and 2) - Revision of number facts and using these to solve additions and subtractions involving 1- and 2-digit numbers to 100.
-(Y1 and 2) - Relating counting in 2s to doubling and halving.
-(Y1)
+- Counting forwards and backwards in steps of 2, 3 and 5 from 0 and in 10s from any number. - Recalling multiplication and division facts for 2, 5 and 10 and use them to solve simple problems, demonstrating an understanding of commutativity as necessary. - Naming and describing properties of 2-D and 3-D shapes, including number of sides, vertices, edges, faces and lines of symmetry. - Adding amounts of money and working out change. - Numbers to 100 reciting, reading, writing. - Counting on/back in ones, twos and tens to 100. - Recognising the place value of each digit in a 2-digit number. - Appropriate standard units to measure length/ height (m/cm) in any direction; mass (kg/g); to the nearest appropriate unit, using rulers and scales. - The terms clockwise and anti-clockwise. - To sometimes match numeral and quantity correctly (from Year 1) - To understand, recognise and use money (from Year 1) - Place the numbers in order to 20 and beyond (from Year 1) - Compare and order using more than >, less than < (from Year 1) - Counting and representing numbers to 20 and beyond (from Year 1) - Counting on and back to 100 (from Year 1) - Forming numbers correctly (from Year 1) - Partitioning numbers into Tens and Ones (from Year 1) - Addition and subtraction using numbers to 20 and beyond (from Year 1) - Consolidating understanding of 2-digit numbers, representing these in different ways. (from Year 1) - Revision of number facts and using these to solve additions and subtractions involving 1- and 2-digit numbers to 100 (from Year 1) - Relating counting in 2s to doubling and halving (from Year 1) - Forming numbers correctly (from Year 1) - Saying the number one more or less and two more or less using a number line or a 100 grid, writing and saying 2-digit numbers and understanding them as some tens and some ones (from Year 1) - Counting in 2s, 5s and 10s and identifying patterns (from Year 1) - Understanding place value in two-digit numbers and then in relation to money (from Year 1) - Using known number facts to add and subtract (from Year 1) - Recalling number facts and using these to solve simple word problems (from Year